ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Type: Boolean

 This property specifies whether an application considers it useful to be informed in case sent data was retransmitted more often than a certain threshold.
+When set to true, the effect is twofold:
+The application may receive events in case excessive retransmissions.
+In addition, the transport system considers this as a preference to use transports stacks that can provide this notification.
+This is not a strict requirement.
+If set to false, no notification of excessive retransmissions will be sent and this transport feature is ignored for protocol selection.

 This property applies to Connections and Connection Groups.
-This is not a strict requirement.
 The default is to have this option.

 ### Notification of ICMP soft error message arrival {#prop-soft-error}